Trading Mastery: A Study Guide

 📘 FAQ: 10 Trading Concepts Every Serious Trader Should Understand

-Whether you’re new to trading or refining your edge, mastering the foundational concepts is critical.
-This FAQ combines wisdom from Alexander Elder and beginner tutorials to help you build more vigorous habits, reduce emotional trading, and improve performance over time.
+Whether you’re new to trading or refining your edge, mastering the foundational concepts matters.
+This FAQ draws on Alexander Elder’s work to help you build stronger habits, reduce emotional trading, and improve performance over time.

 1. What does Alexander Elder believe is more important than making money in trading—and why?

-Honing your skills and striving to reach your best is more important than immediate financial gain.
-According to Elder, when traders focus on trading correctly and improving consistently, money follows as a natural consequence—not the primary goal.
+Honing your skills and striving to reach your best.
+According to Elder, when traders focus on trading correctly and improving consistently, money follows as a natural result—not the primary goal.

 2. What is “businessman’s risk”, and how does it work in practice?